-Heart Rhythm Society’s 35th Annual Scientific Sessions has something for everyone — from networking opportunities to the latest science, education, and technology — focusing on the ideas, people, and technology that continue to propel our field forward.
+Heart Rhythm Society’s 35th Annual Scientific Sessions had something for everyone — from networking opportunities to the latest science, education, and technology — focusing on the ideas, people, and technology that continue to propel our field forward.

-Opening Plenary Session — addresses the intersection of “Technology and Medicine” and how this intricate relationship impacts the delivery of health care around the globe.
+Opening Plenary Session — addressed the intersection of “Technology and Medicine” and how this intricate relationship impacted the delivery of health care around the globe.
 Intriguing talks by key opinion leaders in the field will be followed by a panel discussion, moderated by Susan Dentzer, which will explore global health care, technology and health care, and disparities of care.
 Experts include David Pogue; Eric Topol, MD; Jay Walker; and Silvia Priori, MD, PhD.

 AF Summit — “Catheter Ablation of Atrial Fibrillation” provided a comprehensive review of AF ablation and evolving therapies that are changing the field

 Allied Professionals Forums — three complimentary forums were offered: two for beginners and mid-career practitioners, emphasizing the basic and advanced concepts of EP and devices; the third, geared toward advance clinical care providers, offered a patient management content focus.